 - Does the per diem allowance cover my expenses dollar for dollar?

 Yes, as long as the expense incurred is within the guideline amounts per category.
-The amount you actually spend for per diem expenses may be more or less than the allowance; you may claim only what you actually spend.
+You may only claim what you actually spend, regardless of whether the amount spent for per diem expenses was more or less than the allowance.

 - May I divide the allowances between lodging and meals if I go over in one area and under in another?